IanF7/Pokemon-Inverse-Emerald/README.md

 .
 Rare Candies in every main shop for $500 (to help reduce grinding)

 .
-Fire, Water, Thunder, Leaf Stones, and Linking Cords can be purchased on the 4th floor of the Lilycove Department Store.
+Fire, Water, Thunder, Leaf Stones, and Linking Cords can be purchased on the 4th floor of the Lilycove Department Store and Heart Scales can be purchased on the second floor.

 .
 This ROM hack uses pokeemerald and pokeemerald expansion, and they are not compatible with cheats.
 Cheats may corrupt game files, so test them out at your own risk.